paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 ## Extracting keys using bad randomness

-Before deterministic signatures became popular, signatures were produced with randomness Every time anyone signed anything, a random sequence of bytes `k` (also known as "nonce") was generated.
+Before deterministic signatures became popular, signatures were produced with randomness.
+Every time anyone signed anything, a random sequence of bytes `k` (also known as "nonce") was generated.
 Then, `k` was used to produce a signature: